 I don’t know if you’ve noticed but cartoon Glen and Di are getting more and more robust with each post I write.
-That’s what happens when you spend nine days feasting on Wisconsin’s savory fare and specialty brew.
+That’s what happens when you spend a week feasting on Wisconsin’s savory fare and specialty brew.

 No calories there whatsoever.

 As we navigate our way up the Great River Road, each Mississippi town has been as quaint as the next and we’ve met some super nice people.
-Trempealeau and Fountain City, in particular, are especially distinct.
+Trempealeau and Fountain City are especially distinct.

 Hands down, our best meal has been dinner at the historic Trempealeau Hotel and Restaurant, overlooking the river and this beautiful sunset.
 Besides serving Spaten, my husband’s favorite Oktoberfest beer (which we won’t discuss because it’s a German import), the restaurant has an obvious appreciation of its vintage atmosphere and local farmers.
 My husband had the walleye with a heavenly kale-bacon-whatever sauté.
 I had a shrimp skewer drenched in butter and lightly crusted with a blend of herbs.